Losant/losant-docs/docs/devices/state.md

 ![Device Attributes](/images/devices/device-attributes.png "Device Attributes")

 Losant supports and understands a built-in set of data types for device attributes.
 These include `String`, `Number`, <span id="gps-attributes">`GPS String`</span>, and `Boolean`.
-If you specify a state attribute as one data type and report something different, the Losant platform will attempt to convert the incoming data type into the one specified.
+If you specify a state attribute as one data type and report something different, the Losant Platform will attempt to convert the incoming data type into the one specified.
 Values for a string attribute have a maximum size of 65KB.

 GPS attributes must be reported in one of four ways: